CymatiCorp/CyKit/FAQ.md

 Sensor Questions
 ================
-* Can I remove the felt pads in the contact sensors?
+* Can I remove the felt pads in the contact sensors?<br>
    Yes.

-* How do I remove the sensor contact?
+* How do I remove the sensor contact?<br>
    Turn the black contact a quarter-turn, do not over-tighten!

-* What are the sensor contacts made out of? gold coated with a polymer
+* What are the sensor contacts made out of?<br>
+   gold coated with a polymer.

-* Is the (green)Oxidation of the Contacts normal?
+* Is the (green)Oxidation of the Contacts normal?<br>
    Yes.
-The polymer is just a host for elecrochemically active material which reacts with the salt water.
-This is normal
+The polymer is just a host for elecrochemically active material<br>
+   which reacts with the salt water.
+This is normal.

 * What maintenance can i perform on my sensors?